 The sooner you can learn to handle and hold your chinchilla properly, the sooner your chinchilla will feel safe with you and be more open to you holding them and having your much-desired cuddle sessions.

 Don’t worry about grabbing your chinchilla by the base of the tail either.
-Their tail can handle it and will not fall off.

 You can also view my post about how to get your chinchilla to enjoy being held here.

 You can also learn how to get a chinchilla in and out of the cage properly here.

 Caring for Sick Chinchillas